johnantoni/pi-beacon/readme.md

 example-rotate.md     how to run the servo rotate example

 adafruit-feather      setup and code for the beacon transmitter on the Adafruit Feather 32u4 Bluefruit LE

+beacon-detect.py      example to detect our feather beacon beacon-servo.py       example to detect and feather beacon and turn the servo left